Our Advocacy Achievements

 Ensuring Equity in Incentive Programs

 America’s Essential Hospitals and its members achieved a major advocacy victory in December 2016 with enactment of the 21st Century Cures Act.
 The law requires, for the first time, that the Centers for Medicare & Medicaid Services (CMS) risk adjust penalties in the Medicare Hospital Readmissions Reduction Program (HRRP) to account for the socioeconomic challenges of vulnerable patients.
 Next, we will closely monitor how CMS finalizes the methodology to ensure regulators apply risk adjustment consistent with the statute.
 We will continue to promote ways to account for social risk factors, beyond dual eligibility status, in the HRRP and other programs, when appropriate.

 Ensuring Access to Outpatient Care Services

-America’s Essential Hospitals won partial relief from a damaging policy in the Bipartisan Budget Act (BBA) of 2015 that dramatically reduced payments to off-campus hospital outpatient departments established after November 1, 2015.
+America’s Essential Hospitals won partial relief from a damaging policy in the Bipartisan Budget Act (BBA) of 2015 that dramatically reduced payments to off-campus hospital outpatient departments opened after November 2, 2015.
 As part of the 21st Century Cures Act, outpatient departments already under development at the time of BBA passage were excepted from the cuts.